On Counting (Quantum-)Graph Homomorphisms in Finite Fields of Prime Order: Introduction

+If $H$ is a collection of irreflexive stars and reflexive complete graphs of size at most two or $H$ admits an automorphism of order $p$, then $\probNumComp{H}[p]$ is solvable in polynomial time.
+Otherwise, $\probNumComp{H}[p]$ is $\classNumP[p]$-hard. \end{restatable}

 In order to prove Conjecture~\ref{conj:faben-jerrum_p}, we need to study bipartite graphs that contain $\forbiddenA$ or $\forbiddenB$ as an induced subgraph.
-The strong restrictions on the structure of the graphs under study are a double-edged sword.
-On one hand, it is more plausible to find enough structure that yields hardness.
+The strong structural restrictions on the graphs under study are a double-edged sword.
+On the one hand, it is more plausible to find enough structure that yields hardness.
 On the other hand, it is more difficult to pin the structural analysis down to a handful of cases.
-Furthermore, the higher moduli imply even more complexity of the structural analysis.
 We illustrate an especially difficult example in Figure~\ref{fig:5_catherine_wheel}.

 We call such a graph as illustrated in Figure~\ref{fig:5_catherine_wheel} a \emph{$p$-Catherine wheel}.
-Even though these graphs are $2$-connected and of radius $2$ their highly symmetric global structure together with the lack of small structure in the sets $R_i$ makes it difficult to identify sources for hardness.
-Here, the case displayed in Figure~\ref{fig:5_catherine_wheel} where the sets $R_i$ only yield a collection of trees and the sum of degrees of the vertices in the sets is $0 \pmod p$ is especially difficult.
-We note that such a graph cannot be partition-wise order~$p$ reduced for $p=2,3$, which highlights the gain of complexity due to higher moduli.
+Even though these graphs are $2$-connected and of radius $2$, their highly symmetric global structure together with the lack of small structure in the sets $R_i$ makes it difficult to identify sources for hardness.
+Here, the case displayed in Figure~\ref{fig:5_catherine_wheel} where the sets $R_i$ only yield a collection of trees and the sum of degrees of the vertices in the sets is congruent modulo $p$ to $0$ is especially difficult.
+We note that such a graph cannot be order~$p$ bip-reduced for $p$ equal to $2$ or $3$, which highlights the gain of complexity due to higher moduli.